htgt/Guide_Selector/README.md

 ### Commands
 There are three commands available:
 - **guide_selector** - runs the full guide selector.
-Accepts reference gtf file and target region tsv as input, returns guides, candidate ppes, optimal guide ppes
+Accepts reference gtf file and target region tsv as input, returns guides, candidate ppes, optimal guide PPEs (Potential protospacer edits)
 - **retrieve** - retrieves guides for given target region
-- **mutator** - calculates ppes for given guides
+- **mutator** - calculates PPEs for given guides

 ### Config file
-Config file is used to configure guide selector program.
+Config file is used to configure the guide selector program.
 You can also specify paths to input files in the config.

 If config file is not specified, it automatically uses `config/default_config.json`